Sinners in the Hands of an Angry God Or the Speck in your brother’s eye

 For not knowing about God’s righteousness and seeking to establish their own, they did not subject themselves to the righteousness of God.1

 We make our sin too small and too large.
-We make so little of it that we can’t understand why it would be so offensive to God – he should just get over it, what’s with eternal damnation – the gospel is unnecessary.
-And we make so much of it that it becomes unforgivable – letting our shame convince us that no one could, or should, accept us if they knew the real us – the gospel is not strong enough.
+We make so little of it that we can’t understand why it would be so offensive to God – he should just get over it, what’s with eternal damnation.
+The gospel is unnecessary.
+And we make so much of it that it becomes unforgivable – our shame convinces us that no one could, or should, accept us if they knew the real us.
+The gospel is not enough.
 The depravity of sin is rooted in the holiness of God.
-When we make little of our sin, we make little of God.2
+When we make little of our sin, we make little of God.
+This is our psychological tendency, we feel ashamed, and respond by making God little hoping that this will lessen our shame.
+This move does not merely fail, it worsens our position.
+Our conscience is the source of our shame and we have not salved our conscience by diminishing God.
+We have only ensured that the god who remains is too small to forgive us.
+Leaving us alone in a fight against ourselves and our innate, accurate understanding that we have not lived up to our own standards, much less the standards of holiness to which we know we are called.

 I do not intend to offer a systematic theory of morality.
 No categorical imperative.
-Rather, I intend to offer a few thoughts on morality because each person is a moral agent, accountable for their actions; and because a philosophy of parenting is part of a moral philosophy.
+Rather, I intend only to offer a few thoughts on morality.
+It is worth spending a brief time considering ethics because each person is a moral agent, accountable for their actions; and because a philosophy of parenting is inherently part of a moral philosophy.
 We are exploring moral questions: what does it mean to be a good parent, what ought to be the goals of a parent, and what methods are allowed in pursuit of those goals.
 The following sections will unpack these claims:

-Morality is objective not subjective.
+Morality is objective.
 I don’t get to define good and evil for myself, they are defined by a God who is beyond me.

 Morality is pervasive.
 No action is amoral.
 No choice is gray.
 Every action is either good or evil.